Girafboy/RE-toy/README.md

 ## Citation

-If you use the RE-toy algorithm or our testing platform for your research or any other work, please cite our paper.
+If you use the RE Paradigm or RE-toy algorithm for your research or any other work, please cite our paper.

 todo: bib